-- 14. A hearing may be conducted remotely (usually online), in-person (at a specified location) or a hybrid version of these (part online and part in-person).
+- 14. A hearing may be conducted remotely (online), in-person (at a specified location) or a hybrid version of these (part online and part in-person).
 Parties will be given details in advance of the date, time and location (if it is an in-person hearing) of the hearing. - 15.
 Hearings usually start at 10 am and finish by 4 pm.
 If the tribunal is considering starting a hearing day earlier or finishing it later, the parties will be consulted.
 Some hearings might last for more than one day.
 There will be regular breaks throughout the day and there will be a lunch break. - 16.
 When the hearing starts, the three tribunal members will usually be present in the in-person or remote hearing room.
 The two parties will enter, along with any representatives, independent advocate and supporters.
 If the child or young person would prefer to enter the hearing room before the tribunal members, this can be arranged. - 17.
 The legal member chairs the hearing.
-At the beginning of the hearing, the members will each introduce themselves, then the legal member will ask the other people present to say their name and their reason for being at the hearing. - 18.
-The legal member will explain what is happening during the hearing and introduce regular breaks.
+At the beginning of the hearing, the members will each introduce themselves, then the legal member will ask the other people present to say their name and their reason for being at the hearing.

+- 18. The legal member will explain what is happening during the hearing and introduce regular breaks.
 If a party has a question about what is happening during the hearing, they should ask the legal member to explain. - 19.
 There is a guide for attending the sensory hearing suite at the Glasgow Tribunals Centre.
-This can be found on the Health and Education Chamber website here:

-Visual Guide: Going to the Glasgow Tribunals Centre | First-tier Tribunal for Scotland (Health and Education Chamber)
+This can be found on the HEC website here: Visual Guide: Going to the Glasgow Tribunals Centre | First-tier Tribunal for Scotland (Health and Education Chamber) - 20.
+There are animation videos on the HEC website to help explain what happens at a hearings.
+These are available with subtitles and BSL signing and Makaton.
+These can be found on the HEC website here: Animations | First-tier Tribunal for Scotland (Health and Education Chamber)